billyham/EventsList-Web-Client/README.md

 ## EventsList Web Client

-_**This project is in-progress, at an early stage**_
+_**This project is in-progress**_
-To see a current implementation, visit this [mock site](http://kitschplayer.com/events/)
+To see a current implementation, visit the [mock site](http://kitschplayer.com/events/)

 This is an angular web app client for managing the iCloud content of an iOS app.
 EventsList is an iOS app that displays event listings for a theater.
 This web client would be used by a staff person at the theater for loading new event information or editing existing events.

+This front-end web app uses Apple's CloudKit.js library.
+CloudKit is implemented as the persistent data store.
+CloudKit is available for use in web apps when a developer has enabled it for an iOS or macOS project.

 See the corresponding [GitHub Repo](https://github.com/billyham/EventsList-iOS-Client) for the iOS app.